Organo Gold is the company that brought coffee to the MLM space.

 Organo Gold products are made with Ganoderma lucidum, a mushroom that grows on wood (is that rare?) somewhere in China.

-If it’s all about anti-oxidants, I’d really rather just put blueberries on my morning cereal and call it a day.
-I think most Westerners would agree with me, too.
+If it’s all about anti-oxidants, I’d really rather just put blueberries on my morning cereal and call it a day (although blueberry MLMs are great, s/o to Kyani).
+But I think most Westerners would agree with me, too.

 It get worse.
 If you love coffee, you’ll immediately be turned off by the fact that Organo Gold coffee products are sold in “sachets”.
 That means you’re pouring hot water over a teabag-like packet to make your coffee.
 As any gourmet coffee lover knows, instant coffee is not known for its aromatic properties.
 Stuff tastes terrible.